David-Yakin/express-server/README.md

 ### Run the server in development mode

-Open another cmd / terminal in the root folder and run the server in development mode using the following command in the cmd
+Open more terminals / CMD, one inside the main-server folders and the other inside the northwind-store-server folder and run the following command

 ```
 npm run dev